 When using frog support some shoes may need packing material to keep debris and crap from going under the shoe and causing issues.

 The downside is not all farriers are willing to do glue-on or shoes other than metal.
 You will need to find a farrier willing and with the knowledge to do it well.
 The shoeing expense may be a good deal more money.

 Money-Saving Tip: You might be able to make shoeing cheaper if you buy the shoes, glue, and/or nails for the farrier.
 But you need to know the correct shoe size and find out how much money you will actually be saving, to see if it is worth the trouble.

 Some shoes that seem decent and I would try if needed:

 Glue-On Boots/ Slippers

-Glue on boots and slippers tend to be for the short term a couple days to a week or so.
-However there are some that last longer almost a full interval between trims.
+Glue on boots and slippers tends to be for the short term a couple of days to a week or so.
+However, there are some that last longer almost a full interval between trims.